-Eaglesmith and his wife plan to play at CSPS Hall in Cedar Rapids on Friday, June 12.
+Eaglesmith and his wife had planned to play at CSPS in Cedar Rapids on June 12 (now postponed).
 He’s performed at that venue at least twice before and noted that Iowa audiences enjoy the rural concerns of many of his songs.
-From Cedar Rapids, Eaglesmith and Ginn will be headed to Montana for a couple of gigs and will play shows along the way.

 Anyone who has attended an Eaglesmith show will tell you that he is more than just a musician.
 He’s a storyteller and a joker who will spend as much if not more time talking than playing.
 “I didn’t start out that way,” he said.
 “I used to just sing my songs, but it got too intense.
 Many of my songs are sad—about life’s troubles and the technological changes we have experienced that have made us more alienated from the land and each other.”